 A graduate degree is an academic program that you can pursue after getting your bachelor’s degree.
-A graduate degree—which includes master's degrees, professional degrees, and doctorate degrees—allows you to further specialize in an area of interest or choose a course that directly relates to or is accredited by the profession you want to enter.
+A graduate degree—which includes master's degrees, professional degrees, and doctorate degrees—allows you to further specialize in an area of interest or choose a course that directly relates to the profession you want to enter.

 Students often pursue a graduate degree to gain access to more jobs, higher salaries, or as a stepping stone for further study.
 For specific careers, graduate qualifications will be essential, while for others, they may be a career boost, but you may be able to be more flexible on your choice of program.
 By earning a graduate degree, you can establish yourself as an expert in your field and potentially gain a competitive edge as a job candidate.